spdermn02/touchportal-node-api/README.md

       [{"Setting 1":"Value 1"},{"Setting 2":"Value 2"},...,{"Setting N":"Value N"}]
     */

-    // Will throw an exception if/when stateIdToRemove has not been created by the Plugin TPClient.removeState("stateIdToRemove");
+    // Will throw an exception if/when stateIdToRemove has not been created by the Plugin.
+    TPClient.removeState("stateIdToRemove");
 });

 TPClient.on("Update", (curVersion, remoteVersion) => {

-    // Do something to indicate to your user there is an update
+    // Do something to indicate to your user there is an update.
-    // Open a localhost page, navigate them to the repo about the update, whatever you want to do, or utilize the new Notifcation system
+    // Open a localhost page, navigate them to the repo about the update, whatever you want to do, or utilize the new Notifcation system.
     // Note: this is only checked on startup of the application and will not inform users of update until a full restart of Touch Portal or the plugin itself. let optionsArray = [
       {